| | |

 Sharing is caring!

 The alpine stitch brings a terrific stitch definition to a crochet blanket and is easy to learn.
 It also works quickly, making it a great crochet pattern for those who want to crochet a blanket in no time!
 I hope you enjoy this free crochet pattern as much as I enjoyed designing it with this stitch pattern.
+If you love this yarn, you might also enjoy making an adorable set with the Cuff To Cuff Easy Child Sweater Pattern and the The Cutest Baby Crochet Pants.

 This baby blanket size was crocheted for my nephew, and it worked up quickly.
 Feel free to adjust the colors to match your home decor or the look you want for our alpine blanket.

 You can make many sizes with this free pattern, from a baby crochet blanket to an adult-sized one or even a king-size bedding.
 Try this lovely stitch because there is a video and photo tutorial to walk you through each step.
 For detailed instructions on this stitch, visit: Alpine Crochet Stitch.
+Once you master the stitch, take a peek at the Hello Sunshine Pillow Blanket - it's a pillow AND a blanket!

 Follow the free pattern below to start your crochet alpine stitch blanket project today.
 Or download the ad-free pdf, which also includes the sizing graph, by clicking the buttons below.